 There are many patient profiles who are at increased risk of calcium oxalate kidney stones.
 Fasten your seat belts: there’s an amazing variety of interconnectedness potentially at play with this one!
 Certainly Type 2 diabetics and others who struggle with elevated blood sugar (which increases oxidative stress and usually (as an internal defense) the formation of more uric acid (a key circulating antioxidant).
 High blood sugar itself impairs kidney function via oxidative stress.
 On top of that urinary acids such as uric acid and oxalic acid compete for reabsorption in the kidneys.
 Individual who do not have a gallbladder or who have had gastric bypass surgery can struggle with excessive oxalic acid absorption via the gut because insufficient bile flow allows unabsorbed fats to bind with calcium in the GI tract.
 Normally, dietary calcium binds readily with oxalate and prevents excessive absorption.
 A fascinating example of interconnectedness in the body that has been well studied!
 (More here) Insulin resistance and hyperglycemia can persist to create fatty liver which promotes bile flow issues and can lead (you guess it!) to a higher incidence of kidney stones.
 Yeast species (e.g. candida, aspergillus) produce oxalates as part of their normal metabolism, so those with chronic yeast overgrowth challenges may wrestle with oxalate overload (think gut, yes, but also vaginal/urinary tract and elsewhere).
 Also, note that oxalate dissolution in the body requires ample Vitamin B6 (notably, as does glutathione synthesis).
 Your client’s chronic pain may also be associated with other oxalate build-up in the body as well.
 The role of Vitamin B6 and its power as an intervention along with citrate salts has actually been studied.
 (Here too)

-For a more entrenched, recurrence case, I have also had a couple of clients use Dr. Schulze’s “Kidney Cleanse” to get rid of their kidney stones, and in neither case have they recurred after more than three years post-remedy.
+For a more entrenched, recurrence case, we have seen good success with Dr. Schulze’s “Kidney Cleanse” to get rid of their kidney stones, and in neither case have they recurred after more than three years post-remedy (in one case, two cleanse kits were used with a two-week break in between).
 This is a rather intense five-day cleanse, so it’s not suitable for all clients.
 But pain can be a powerful motivator!
 Obviously an ongoing focus on hydration and key nutrients (as above) is key and was implemented in both of these cases.
 For ongoing stone recurrence, Dr. Schulze’s “K-B Formula” twice daily is quite effective as a preventive.

 For individuals with more challenging chronic, recurring kidney stone challenges, you might consider chanca piedra.
 There is some (admittedly little) formal research into the use of this herb to relieve kidney stones, but there is a significant amount of experiential evidence of its effectiveness.
-I had used it quite successfully with a handful of clients with this challenge.
+We have used it quite successfully with a handful of clients with this challenge.
 You might find this helpful.

 P.S.
 If you know that healthcare must be transformed to be sustainable and effective, and you believe strongly that Functional Medicine is key to making that happen, we urge you to learn about our semester program.